Erika Kirk

 Erika Lane Kirk (born November 20, 1988) is an American businesswoman, nonprofit executive, and podcaster.
-She is CEO and chair of the board of the conservative organization Turning Point USA (TPUSA), which her late husband Charlie Kirk co-founded and led until his assassination in September 2025.
+She serves as chairwoman and CEO of Turning Point USA (TPUSA), a conservative organization co-founded and led by her late husband, Charlie Kirk, until his assassination in September 2025.
 She was appointed as his successor following his death.

-Kirk previously won Miss Arizona USA in 2012 and participated in Miss USA 2012.
-She is the founder of Everyday Heroes Like You, a nonprofit supporting under-recognized charities, and BIBLEin365, a faith-based initiative that promotes reading the Bible.
-She also hosts the Midweek Rise Up podcast.
-She and Charlie began dating in 2019, married in 2021, and had two children together.
+Erika won Miss Arizona USA in 2012 and competed in Miss USA 2012.
+She founded two initiatives: Everyday Heroes Like You, a nonprofit which highlights overlooked charities, and BIBLEin365, which encourages Bible reading.
+Erika also hosts the podcast Midweek Rise Up.
+She married Charlie in 2021 after they began dating in 2019, and they had two children together.

 Early life

-Erika Lane Frantzve was born on November 20, 1988, in Ohio, to Lori and Kent Frantzve.
-She was raised in Scottsdale, Arizona, following her parents' divorce.
-Her grandfather was an immigrant from Sweden.
-Her mother is of Syrian, Lebanese, Italian descent.
-She was raised in a Catholic family, with her mother taking her to soup kitchens to help.
-She has said she entered beauty pageants as a way to contribute to the community, stating: "My mom used to take us to soup kitchens and constantly said we needed to share our blessings with others.
-When I learned that by competing I could touch more people, further my causes, I knew it was a chance to make a greater impact."
+Erika Lane Frantzve was born on November 20, 1988, in Ohio to Lori and Kent Frantzve.
+After her parents divorced, she was raised by her mother in Scottsdale, Arizona.
+One of her grandfathers was an immigrant from Sweden.
+In an interview with Megyn Kelly, Erika mentioned that her mother, Lori, said their family has a Lebanese-Italian background.
+She was raised Catholic.

-In 2006, Kirk established Everyday Heroes Like You, a 501(c)(3) organization that she described as a way to "promote and highlight the everyday heroes in our communities who have a philanthropic desire to truly make a difference in the lives of others", with national programs.
 She attended Notre Dame Preparatory High School in Scottsdale, Arizona, where she played basketball and volleyball, earning the Matt Arnold Sportsmanship and Teammate Awards.
+In 2006, Erika established Everyday Heroes Like You, a 501(c)(3) organization that she described as a way to "promote and highlight the everyday heroes in our communities who have a philanthropic desire to truly make a difference in the lives of others", with national programs.
 She played basketball for two years at Regis University in Denver, Colorado, appearing in eight games in the 2007–08 season as a reserve.
-She completed her undergraduate studies at Arizona State University, receiving a degree in political science and international relations.
+She completed her undergraduate studies at Arizona State University, double majoring in political science and international relations.